-After having mastered the foundation work in a medical education which is included in the studies of the first and second years. the most important and the most interesting as well as the most practical part of the student's career is found in clinical instruction.
-Here is the field in which the student is brought face to face with cases in all departments of medicine, and it is in proportion as his opportunities are great, that he becomes the better qualified to take up the work in actual practice after graduation.
+After laying the foundation work in a medical education which is included in the studies of the first and second years, the most important and practical part of the student's career is found in clinical instruction.
+Here is the field in which the student is brought face to face with cases in all departments of medicine, and it is in proportion as the opportunities afforded are great, that he becomes the better qualified to take up the work in actual practice after graduation.
 The means to this end at the exclusive command of the Omaha Medical College are unexcelled even in the largest cities.
 The 150,000 population of Omaha and South Omaha with their great manufacturing industries furnish to the hospitals, contributing clinics to this school, a great variety of cases in all branches of medicine and surgery.
 In obstetrics especially the student has exceptional advantages and it is only rarely the case that a graduate has not attended at least three cases before receiving his degree.
 The following hospitals are closely identified with this College: